kailash-manasarovar/statement/docs/timeline/2025/july.md

 - I bought a spy cam for my trip so that I can see if anyone unusual is coming into my hotel room.
 - It has no network connectivity so it cannot be hacked, I assume.
-- The date setting of anything created defaults to 2017.
+- The date setting of videos defaults to 2017.
 - I cannot change the `date.txt` file as it is in Chinese.
 - I test the device for a few days and it works well, maintaining the 2017 date.
 - It picks up the cleaners coming in for 10 minutes and doing a quick towel change and making the bed.